Simple Preparations for Advent

 As our children get older and ask more questions about the holiday stories we try to honestly respond with our own inner truths instead of those prescribed by a specific tradition or religion.
 But this kind of discussion is best kept for those seven and up while simply living into the holiday stories, preparations and celebrations is enough explanation for younger children.

 We also celebrate more light-heartedly with a homemade advent chain.
 Each day we take a ring off of the advent chain to read outloud the Christmas activity for that day.
-Some activity examples include making hot chocolate, baking cookies for our neighbours, singing Christmas carols, dipping candles, crafting Christmas cards and collecting food for a local food drive.
+Some activity examples include making hot chocolate, baking cookies for our neighbours.
+Also singing Christmas carols, dipping candles, crafting Christmas cards and collecting food for a local food drive.
 In this way we try to live into and experience the values we associate with this holiday season each and every day leading up to Christmas.

 Since we’ve recently moved to a different community and country I am still searching for a way for our children to experience and observe how others of different faiths celebrate their own traditions during these Winter months.
 For example, I’d love for them to learn more about Hanukah.